yarl/pattypan/README.md

 ----

 ### Build and run
 [Apache Ant](https://ant.apache.org/) is used for building Pattypan.
+You need to have JDK 11 or later installed as well as an download of OpenJFX.
 In order to download and build source code, do the following:

 ```
 git clone https://github.com/yarl/pattypan.git
 cd pattypan
-ant compile && ant jar
+ant compile -DopenjfxSDKPath="/path-to-openjfx-sdk/" && ant jar
 ```

 You can also set test server or any other server: